renaatosalgado/sing-me-a-song/README.md

 ## About

-This is an web application which lots of people share their musical taste and preferentes.
+This is an web application which lots of people share their musical taste and preferences.
 The more people thumbs up a song, higher the chances of it getting recommended for even more people!
 Below are the implemented features:

 - Add a new recommendation